-In psychotherapy, this is known as exposure, and is widely used in the treatment of anxiety disorders and phobias.
-For fully developed mental disorders that disrupt your everyday life and functioning, exposure should be done with a licensed therapist, but in less complex situations, you can experiment with gradual exposure yourself.
-If you’re unsure about your mental situation, I recommend consulting with a mental health professional.
+In psychotherapy, this is known as exposure and is widely used in the treatment of anxiety disorders and phobias.
+For fully developed mental disorders that disrupt your everyday life and functioning, exposure should be done with a licensed therapist.
+But in less complex situations, you can experiment with gradual exposure yourself.

 3. Go against your instinct

 Going against your instincts is easier said than done, especially in highly emotionally charged situations.
 But often, our emotion-driven behavior isn’t the best one.

 For example, slamming doors and smashing plates might feel satisfying in a fit of anger, but the aftermath is often less than satisfying.
 Often, anger is replaced by shame or sadness when you have to pick up the pieces of the dinnerware you smashed.
 Your family might begin to fear you and your angry outbursts.